 What is Criminal Investigative Analysis?

 Criminal Investigative Analysis

 Criminal investigative analysis, also known as criminal profiling, is a technique used by law enforcement agencies to identify the characteristics of an unknown criminal offender based on data collected in the course of the investigation as well as evidence left at the crime scene.
+Criminal investigative analysis is typically used in serial crime cases, such as murders or rapes, where there are patterns and common characteristics that can be used to identify the criminal.
 The technique has been used since the 19th century1, but it gained popularity in the 1970s after the FBI’s Behavioral Science Unit (BSU) started using it to solve high-profile cases.
 According to the FBI, criminal investigative analysis has helped solve more than 6,000 cases since its inception2.
 Criminal investigative analysis has also been popularized in movies and TV shows such as “The Silence of the Lambs” and “Mindhunter”3.
 In this blog post, we will explore criminal investigative analysis and how it can be enhanced with new technological capabilities.

+What is Criminal Investigative Analysis?